Parametric Shape Optimization using the Support Function: Introduction

-As is to be expected, theoretical difficulties are the same when dealing with convexity, constant width and diameter constraints from a numerical point of view.
-Since many techniques in numerical shape optimization rely on the existence of the shape derivative, which in turn, relies on the existence of perturbations preserving the constraint, handling these constraints numerically is not easy.
-There are works in the literature which propose algorithms which can handle the convexity constraint.
+Challenges of the same nature arise when dealing with convexity, constant width and diameter constraints from a numerical point of view.
+There are works in the literature which propose algorithms that can handle the convexity constraint.
 In \cite{LROconvex} a convex hull method is proposed in which the convex shapes are represented as intersections of half-spaces.
 In \cite{MOconvex} the authors propose a method of projection onto the class of convex shapes.
-In the articles \cite{BLOcw},\cite{spheroforms},\cite{oudetCW} show how to deal with width constraints.
-These methods are rather complex and not straightforward to implement.
-We propose below a more direct approach, using the properties of the support function.
-Such a method was already proposed in \cite{BHcw12} for the study of shapes of constant width, but was essentially limited to the two dimensional case and needed special tools regarding semi-definite programming algorithms.
-Moreover, the functional to be optimized was at most linear or quadratic.
+The articles \cite{BLOcw}, \cite{spheroforms}, \cite{oudetCW} show how to deal with width constraints.
+The approach proposed in \cite{bartels-wachsmuth} handles simultaneously convexity and PDE constraints by considering discretized domains (typically triangulations) and using deformations which preserve convexity.
+The methods presented in the previous references are rather complex and not straightforward to implement.
+In this article we present a more direct approach using the properties of the support function.
+Such a method was already proposed in \cite{BHcw12} for the study of shapes of constant width, but was essentially limited to the two dimensional case.
+In particular, the three dimensional computations presented there are for rotationally symmetric shapes, which allows the use of two dimensional techniques.
+Moreover, the numerical framework in \cite{BHcw12} needs special tools regarding semi-definite programming algorithms and the cost functional is at most linear or quadratic in terms of the Fourier coefficients of the support function.